-Grief is a Part of Life
+Grief is a Part of Life by Rev. Teresa Stuefloten (text)

 For my talk today I am using information from the book The Grief Recovery Handbook by John W. James & Russell Friedman, the 20th Anniversary Expanded Edition.